grimme-lab/xtb_docs/source/CENSO_docs/censo.rst

 In the property calculation steps the ensemble is not further modified.
 However, they require at least one ensemble optimization step to be run beforehand for energy rankings and Boltzmann populations.

-For now, all calculations can only be performed using the xTB and ORCA programs.
+For now, all ensemble optimization steps can be performed using both ORCA and TURBOMOLE for DFT calculations.

 New features in CENSO 2.0.0
 ---------------------------